swiftlang/swift-org-website/documentation/package-manager/_basic-usage.md

 └── Package.swift
 ~~~

+When creating a library package intended for use by other projects, the `Package.swift` manifest must reside at the top level/root of the package directory structure.

 Because the `PlayingCard` target does not produce an executable,
 it can be described as a _library_.
 A library is a target that builds a module which can be imported by other packages.